tryingsomestuff/Minic/README.md

 Indeed, since version "2" Minic is now written in a more classic c++ style, although very dense lines are still present and recall Minic past compacity...

 ## More history

+### Week-end project
 Initially, the code size was supposed not to go above 2000sloc.
 It started as a week-end project in october 2018 (http://talkchess.com/forum3/viewtopic.php?f=2&t=68701).
 But, as soon as more features (especially SMP, material tables and bitboard) came up, I tried to keep it under 4000sloc and then 5000sloc.
 This is why this engine was named Minic, this stands for "Minimal Chess" (and is not related to the GM Dragoljub Minić) but it has not much to do with minimalism anymore...

+### Version "1"
-Version "1" was release as a one year anniversary release in october 2019.
+was release as a one year anniversary release in october 2019.
 At this point Minic has already go from a 1800 Elo 2-days-of-work engine, to a 2800 Elo engine being invited at TCEC qualification league.

+### Version "2"
-Version "2" is release for April 1st 2020 (during covid-19 confinement).
+is release for April 1st 2020 (during covid-19 confinement).
 For this version, the one file Minic was splitted into many header and source files, and commented a lot more without negative impact on speed and strength.

-## NNUE (from Stockfish)
+### NNUE (from Stockfish)
 Minic, since release 2.47, has the possibility to be build using a shameless copy of the NNUE framework of Stockfish.
 Integration of NNUE was done easily and I hope this can be done for any engine, especially if NNUE is release as a standalone library.
 New UCI parameter NNUEFile is added and shall be the full path to the network file you want to use.
 To build such Minic you need to activate WITH_NNUE in definition.hpp and use the build script (or make your own, but do not forget to pass -DUSE_AVX2 or whatever your hardware supports to the NNUE part ...).
 First test shows that MinicNNUE is around 200Elo stronger than Minic, around the level of Xiphos or Ethereal currently.
 This says that a lot more can (and will!) be done inside Minic standard evaluation function !

 MinicNNUE, won't be the official Minic, as this NNUE work to not reflect my own work and skills at all !